 Finally, know that there are many occupations where a degree is optional.

-There are many jobs for which it’s common to get hired without a degree.
+There are many jobs for which it’s not unusual to get hired without a degree.
 Medical Assistant, Ophthalmic Medical Technician, Licensed Practical Nurse, Wind Turbine Technician, Solar Photovoltaic Installer, Firefighter, Accounting Clerk, Client Services Manager, Project Manager, Tech Support Specialist, Mortgage Underwriter and Sales Associate are just a few of the possibilities.